testflows/TestFlows-WebSite/source/handbook/index.md

 # Sub-Types

-[TestFlows] uses the following [Sub-Types] in order to provide more flexibility and implement [BDD]-inspired keywords
+The framework uses the following [Sub-Types] in order to provide more flexibility and implement specialized keywords

 * **Feature**
 * **Scenario**